Our Review Process

 Factitious (or factitial) hypoglycemia arises as a result of the covert administration of insulin or insulin secretagogues (sulfonylureas, meglitinides).
 In medical terminology, the word factitious (or factitial) hypoglycemia refers to clandestine human activity.
 Consideration of such a possibility often alters the patient-therapist relationship, leaving the clinician feeling duped and feeling mistrusted.
 However, the negative connotation associated with factitious sickness must be softened since some people with factitious disease suffer through no fault of their own.
 Dispensing mistakes, for example, in the outpatient or inpatient context, might result in the improper delivery of hypoglycemic medications.
+Know more about sugar tablets name list.

 The clinical characteristics, diagnosis, and treatment of factitious hypoglycemia will be discussed in this article.
 Other causes of hypoglycemia are covered in other sections.